RossJayJones/ddd/readme.md

 # Domain Driven Design Framework

 The Domain Driven Design (DDD) framework provides some building blocks for creating a DDD bounded context.
+It is designed to be minimal and tries to implement the DDD concepts without getting in your way.
 It addresses the following DDD concerns:

 ### Domain Concerns